Consumer Warning: The Pink Panther Buys a New Laptop

 Useful real-world information for buyers beware…

-Content is useful for supplemental reading and discussions for some English and business classes, and consumer education classes for adults and older high school and college students.
+This content is useful for supplemental reading and discussions in some English and business classes and consumer education classes for adults and older high school and college students.

 New takeaways will be added to the last section of the post as updates become available.